 Everything, even food will be 3D printed

 We have seen engineering parts, art, toys even houses being 3D printed, but now even food is getting 3D printed.
 Currently, this is useful for astronauts who do not get to eat the right kinds of food at all times.
-Companies like 3D Systems and Foodini are ‘printing’ chocolates and pizzas respectively but this technology is going to take a lot of time to develop before it becomes commonplace.
+Companies like 3D Systems and Foodini are ‘printer’ chocolates and pizzas respectively but this technology is going to take a lot of time to develop before it becomes commonplace.

 'Print' the organs that you need

 Sci Fi movies have shown us how the world would look like in the future.
 Now some of what was depicted is turning to be true.
-Researchers across the world have succeeded in 3D printing organic matter just the way it is found in our bodies.
+Researchers across the world have succeeded in 3D printer organic matter just the way it is found in our bodies.
 Of course, this technology is still in its infancy, but we can all look forward to a day when we can ‘print’ a working human heart instead of finding a suitable donor for a heart transplant patient.